timluedtke/minimalistic-PHP-Upload/README.md

 Installation
 ------------
-* Open index.php with your favorite editor and **change the SETTINGS block** to your Domain @ Mail-Address
+1. Open settings.php with your favorite editor and **change the values** accordingly

-* **Copy all the files** and folders to you websever (e.g. to ./upload/*) - double check that you've copied the .htaccess file too.
+1. **Copy all the files** and folders to you websever (e.g. to ./upload/*) - double check that you've copied the .htaccess file too.
+1. Create a new folder on your webserver with the name **uploadedFiles** (name is changeable in settings.php)

-* Open https://yourdomain.com/upload and try your **new minimalistic upload script for sharing files** - you should recieve an email with further information directly after someone uploaded a file.
+Done.
+Open https://yourdomain.com/upload and try your **new minimalistic upload script for sharing files** - you should recieve an email with further information directly after someone uploaded a file.

 Project details
 -------------